Leroymilo/FurnitureFramework/doc/Furniture.md

 With sounds, you can make your Furniture play custom sound effects when you click on it!
 Since they are quite complicated, they have their own [Sounds documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Sounds.md).

 ### Particles

+Particles have so many settings, you have to read the [Custom Particles Documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Particles.md).